dnwiebe/Traveling-Salesman-Skeleton/README.md

 exactly once.
 We'll start out with an exactly-once solution, but later cards will admit an at-least-once solution.

-**Note:** in the provided data, Miami can only be accessed via Atlanta.
-This means that if you're writing an exactly-once algorithm, 1) every one of your routes must either end or begin in Miami, and 2) you won't be able to find a route starting in Atlanta (because you'd have to visit cities on both sides of Atlanta, which would put you in Atlanta at least twice since you're starting there).

 ### Data

 #### [map.csv](src/main/resources/map.csv)